 3.1.1 The conditions imposed on the Gravity LDO are necessary to ensure that development is acceptable in planning and procedural terms.
 The conditions complement and sit alongside a Mitigation Checklist which is integral to the compliance process, and which is directly informed by the ES.
 Furthermore, the Design Guide assists occupiers in shaping development proposals for the local planning authority to consider during the compliance process.
-In parallel a Section 106 Agreement maintains key existing commitments, establishes the monitoring and management measures and links to the Locality Investment Plan (LIP) to manage business rate income to deliver investment to ensure positive outcomes can be achieved.
+In parallel a Section 106 Agreement maintains key existing commitments and establishes the monitoring and management measures for the scheme.